 Posts by Dan Malouff

-|Dan Malouff is a professional transportation planner for Arlington County, but his blog posts represent only his own personal views.
-He has a degree in Urban Planning from the University of Colorado, and lives car-free in Washington.
+|Dan Malouff is a transportation planner for Arlington and professor of geography at George Washington University, but blogs to express personal views.
+He has a degree in urban planning from the University of Colorado, and lives in NE DC.
 He runs BeyondDC and contributes to the Washington Post .|

 Cross-posted at BeyondDC.